The Changing Structure of International Law: Unchanging Theory for Inquiry (with W. Michael Reisman), 65 Columbia Law Review 810 (1965)

 Date of Authorship for this Version

 McDougal, Myres S. and Reisman, W. Michael, "The Changing Structure of International Law: Unchanging Theory for Inquiry" (1965).
 Faculty Scholarship Series.
-Paper 2605.
+2605.